United States Department of Labor's

-US Department of Labor
+- US Department of Labor

 Key Points of the Partnership

-NRMCA and OSHA agree that we must cooperate and pool resources in order to reduce injury and illness to employees working in the RMC industry.
+- NRMCA and OSHA agree that we must cooperate and pool resources in order to reduce injury and illness to employees working in the RMC industry.

-This cooperative agreement between NRMCA and the Assistant Secretary of Labor is a model for member companies to use when applying for partnership status with OSHA Area Offices.
+- This cooperative agreement between NRMCA and the Assistant Secretary of Labor is a model for member companies to use when applying for partnership status with OSHA Area Offices.
 Similarly, it is a model for companies that operate in "state plan" jurisdictions to use with their respective state agencies.

-The agreement in no way diminishes worker safety rights given in The Occupational Safety and Health Act of 1970, or any subsequent codified standards.
+- The agreement in no way diminishes worker safety rights given in The Occupational Safety and Health Act of 1970, or any subsequent codified standards.

-Education, training, incentives, and participation provide the basis for success of all parties in the partnership.
+- Education, training, incentives, and participation provide the basis for success of all parties in the partnership.

-Within three years from a company's implementation date of the partnership agreement, the total case incident rate (TCIR) for that company will be reduced by 30% when compared to the 3-year standard TCIR on the NRMCA annual safety benchmarking survey.
+- Within three years from a company's implementation date of the partnership agreement, the total case incident rate (TCIR) for that company will be reduced by 30% when compared to the 3-year standard TCIR on the NRMCA annual safety benchmarking survey.

-Increase the number of RMC producers who have implemented formal safety and health programs.
+- Increase the number of RMC producers who have implemented formal safety and health programs.

 - Decrease OSHA penalties and worker compensation costs for companies that participate in the cooperative agreement.

-Increase the number of ready mixed concrete employees who successfully complete the OSHA 10-hour and 30-hour training courses.
+- Increase the number of ready mixed concrete employees who successfully complete the OSHA 10-hour and 30-hour training courses.

-Increase safety activities in the workplace for companies that enter into the agreement.
+- Increase safety activities in the workplace for companies that enter into the agreement.

-NRMCA has written and implemented a program that evaluates a member company's safety and health performance.
+- NRMCA has written and implemented a program that evaluates a member company's safety and health performance.
 The program is called SAfety First Evaluation (SAFE).
 NRMCA processes applications into the program, and presents awards to qualified applicants.